PREFIX determines where the port will be

 install processes.Make sure the application is not installing things in

-instead of
+/usr/local instead of

-.
+PREFIX.
 A quick test for such hard-coded

-paths is:If anything is installed outside of%
+paths is:If anything is installed outside of%make clean; make package PREFIX=/var/tmp/`make -V PORTNAME`

-, the package creation process will
+PREFIX, the package creation process will

 complain that it cannot find the files.In addition, it is worth checking the same with the stage directory support (see Section 6.1, “Staging”):

-make stage && make check-plist && make stage-qa && make package
+%make stage && make check-plist && make stage-qa && make package

-checks for common problems like bad shebang, symlinks pointing outside the stage directory, setuid files, and non-stripped libraries...
+check-plistchecks for files missing from the plist, and files in the plist that are not installed by the port.stage-qachecks for common problems like bad shebang, symlinks pointing outside the stage directory, setuid files, and non-stripped libraries...

-LOCALBASE
+LOCALBASE is

 being used to correctly refer to files from other ports.
 The